leycec/vimrc/README.md

 ## See Also

 Actually, you ~~probably~~ really, *really* don't want to fork our dotfiles.
 While well-intended, they haven't yet metastasized into a general-purpose configuration likely to satisfy the greasy gamut of humanity.
-If you currently lack Vim dotfiles of your own, consider (in no meaningful order):
+For those lacking dotfiles of their own, consider appropriating (in no meaningful order):

 * [amix](https://github.com/amix)'s [vimrc](https://github.com/amix/vimrc).
 It's penultimate.
 * [nvie](https://github.com/nvie)'s [vimrc](https://github.com/nvie/vimrc).
 It's *lots* of love.
+* [tony](https://github.com/tony)'s [vimrc](https://github.com/tony/vim-config).
+It's a bundle of newness.

 ## License